TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 For the following sections, we assume a correct configuration of the localization, which is normally done in the site configuration.

 The frontend language selection is carried out with a URL parameter (``linkVars = L``).
 Important is the definition of the UID of the language (``sys_language_uid = 0``) and the language key of the language (``language = default``).
-When the URL of the website contains the parameter ``L=1``, the output occurs in german; if the parameter is not set, the output of the website occurs in the default language (in our example in English).
+When the URL of the website contains the parameter ``L=1``, the output occurs in German;
+if the parameter is not set, the output of the website occurs in the default language (in our example in English).

 In the next section, we start with the translation of static text like